 Method of peer review

-double-blind undertaken by a specialist member of the Board or an external specialist
+at least two single-blind reviews undertaken by a specialist member of the Board and/or external specialists

 Accepted Language(s):